Staying on track

 The first step in retirement planning is to look at your current plan for your income in retirement and see if you're as prepared as you think you are.

-Financial discomfort in retirement
+Financial security in retirement

 What's the best age to retire?